Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Machine Learning for Predictive Provisioning

 Finally, it is worth mentioning that while several BDL models may be appropriate for network traffic prediction, Bayesian RNNs and their variants (e.g., Bayesian LSTMs)~\cite{fortunato2019bayesian} and Deep Gaussian Processes (DGPs)~\cite{damianou2013deep, salimbeni2017doubly, lee2018deep} seem to be the most promising models, mainly due to the fact that both RNNs/LSTMs and GPs have shown to perform well in network traffic prediction.
-Of course, another straightforward way of making DNNs ``Bayesian", is by using Monte Carlo (MC) dropout inference~\cite{gal2016dropout}.
-MC dropout inference is based on approximating posterior distributions over the weights of a DNN given the observed data.
-Unlike, however, BDLs and the general Bayesian modeling framework, MC dropout provides a simple and computational efficient way of approximating posterior and predictive distributions, with the predictive distribution ultimately used for analyzing and measuring model uncertainty~\cite{MaryamMed22}.
+Of course, another straightforward way of making DNNs ``Bayesian", is by using Monte Carlo dropout inference~\cite{gal2016dropout}.
+Monte Carlo dropout inference is based on approximating posterior distributions over the weights of a DNN given the observed data.
+Unlike, however, BDLs and the general Bayesian modeling framework, Monte Carlo dropout provides a simple and computational efficient way of approximating posterior and predictive distributions, with the predictive distribution used for analyzing and measuring model uncertainty~\cite{MaryamMed22, MARYAM202313}.